biobakery/metawibele/README.md

 Option 1: download uniref databases (Recommended)

 * We have built these dependent uniref databases based on UniProt/UniRef 2019_01 sequences and annotations which have also been host by [HUMAnN](https://github.com/biobakery/humann).
-You can download these databases by using HUMAnN utility scripts and provid `$UNIREF_LOCATION` as the location to install the database.
+You can download and uncompress these databases and provid `$UNIREF_LOCATION` as the location to install the database.

-* Download the full UniRef90 database (11.0GB):
+	* full UniRef90 database (11.0GB): [uniref90_annotated.tar.gz](http://huttenhower.sph.harvard.edu/humann2_data/uniprot/uniref_annotated/uniref90_annotated_v201901.tar.gz)

-	`$ humann2_databases --download uniref uniref90_diamond $UNIREF_LOCATION`

-* Download additional UniRef90 mapping files (xxx GB):
+	* additional UniRef90 mapping files (3.0 GB): [full_mapping.tar.gz](http://huttenhower.sph.harvard.edu/humann2_data/full_mapping_v201901.tar.gz)

-	`$ humann2_databases --download utility_mapping full $UNIREF_LOCATION`

 		* Mappings are available for the UniRef90 gene families to the following systems:
 			* UniProt ID corresponding to the UniRef representative
 			* Protein names of the UniRef representative
 			* Gene names of the UniRef representative
 			* Taxon name and taxon ID of the latest common ancestor (LCA) for each uniref90 cluster
 			* Taxon name and taxon ID of the representative of each uniref90 cluster
 			* Gene Ontology (GO)
 			* KEGG Orthogroups (KOs)
 			* EggNOG (including COGs)
-		* Pfam domains （Pfams)
+			* Pfam domains（Pfams)
 		* In most cases, mappings are directly inferred from the annotation of the corresponding UniRef representative sequence in UniProt.
+Further information can refer to the uniref mapping files in [HUMAnN](https://github.com/biobakery/humann).

 Option 2: create local uniref databases